odoo/documentation/inventory/routes/strategies/putaway.rst

 A good warehouse implementation takes care that products automatically move to their appropriate destination location.
-Putaway is the process of taking products off the receiving shipment and put them into the most appropriate location.
+Putaway is the process of taking products off the receiving shipment and putting them into the most appropriate location.

 If for instance a warehouse contains volatile substances, it is important to make sure that certain products are not stored close to each other because of a potential chemical reaction.

-A putaway strategy follows the same principle as removal strategies but affect on the destination location.
-Put away strategies are defined at the location level (unlike removal strategies which are defined at the product level).
+A putaway strategy follows the same principle as removal strategies but affects the destination location.
+Putaway strategies are defined at the location level (unlike removal strategies which are defined at the product level).